lukeevangraham/clicky-game/README.md

 The application keeps track of the user's score.
 The user's score increases when clicking an image for the first time.
 The user's score resets to 0 if they click the same image more than once.

-Every time an image is clicked, the images displayed on the page shuffle themselves in a random order.
+Every time an image is clicked, the images shuffle themselves in a random order.

 Once the user's score is reset after an incorrect guess, the game restarts.